 Love Actually...Not Period Drama but I love it...

-It is that time of year, when about a month before Christmas, I want to pop in my Love Actually DVD.
 This has as many great British actors as you can cram into one film, and there was so much great stuff, that the extras contain almost another entire film (and some of the best bits).

 For those of us who adore Period Drama, some of our favorite actors are at their best here...